quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 - get initial
     - state = attempted
-- send initial _(don't think this needs a separate state, since some handshake will always be sent in the same flight as this?)_
+- send initial _(TODO don't think this needs a separate state, since some handshake will always be sent in the same flight as this?)_
 - send handshake EE, CERT, CV, ...
     - state = handshake_started
 - send ServerFinished